 Medical assistants are multi-skilled professionals who perform administrative, clinical, and management functions in medical practice organizations.
 The Medical Assistant certificate prepares students to work in physicians’ offices providing patient care, performing administrative tasks, and managing the medical office.

 - Administrative tasks such as scheduling appointments, handling correspondence, maintaining and filing patient records, billing, bookkeeping, and completing insurance forms

 - Clinical tasks including taking and recording medical histories, preparing patients for examinations, assisting with examinations and office surgeries, measuring vital signs, performing therapeutic and diagnostic tests, and giving injections

 - Management tasks related to patient care, office personnel, and physician time

-Medical Assistant students complete supervised clinical practice to develop their medical assisting competencies.
+Medical Assistant students complete supervised clinical practice, including 160 hours of unpaid practicum experience, to develop their medical assisting competencies.
 Students who complete the program successfully are eligible to take the examination to become a Certified Medical Assistant (CMA).

 The Commission on Accreditation of Allied Health Education Programs is located at 25400 US Highway 19 N., Suite 158 Clearwater, FL 33763.
 Phone 727-210-2350. http://www.caahep.org